 ABOUT THE FESTIVAL

 The Vertical Film Festival (VFF) was established in 2014 as the world’s first international competition for vertical videos: short films created and delivered portrait orientation (9:16) for tall-screen projection in front of an audience.
-Regardless of theme or genre, it is a showcase for artist-filmmakers exploring the creative potential of the vertical format which, four years on, sits on the verge of going mainstream.
+Regardless of theme or genre, it is a showcase for artist-filmmakers exploring the creative potential of the vertical format which today sits on the cusp of going mainstream.
 We are a non-profit organisation based in Australia, run by and for filmmakers.

 The 3rd edition of the Vertical Film Festival took place on Saturday, 8 December 2018 in Katoomba.

 The Festival comprises an out-of-competition section called TALL SHORTS (featuring a curated collection of the best vertical cinema from around the world) plus a vertical video competition for works 3 minutes and under, ⇧ THIS WAY UP ⇧

-The Festival encourages filmmakers to create and submit works that explore the aesthetic potential of the vertical format, on any subject matter.
-Films can be created on any apparatus that produces HD quality, from smartphone to cinemascope!
+The VFF encourages filmmakers to create and submit works that explore the aesthetic potential of the vertical format, on any subject matter.
+Films can be created on any apparatus that produces HD quality or better, from smartphone to cinemascope!
 If you’re a filmmaker, get some tips for vertical filmmaking or head to our guidelines page for conditions and the entry form.

 A BRIEF HISTORY OF ASPECT RATIO